-As an exception to the foregoing, the City Manager is authorized to award a new employee a starting vacation accrual rate and/or front loading of a portion of that accrual which recognizes that said employee has left a similar position with another employer where he or she had earned a greater amount of vacation benefits than the entry step of the foregoing schedule provides.
+As an exception to the foregoing, the City Manager, or the City Attorney for positions appointed by the City Attorney, is authorized to award a new employee a starting vacation accrual rate and/or front loading of a portion of that accrual which recognizes that said employee has left a similar position with another employer where he or she had earned a greater amount of vacation benefits than the entry step of the foregoing schedule provides.
 Said accrual rate shall increase upon the employee reaching the service time provided in the foregoing schedule.
 Front loading of vacation accrual shall result in an employee not accruing additional vacation until his/her service time is equal to that in order to generate the amount of front loaded vacation.
 At that time, accrual shall commence at the awarded rate.
 The provisions of this section are intended to apply in those instances where an incentive is needed to secure the most qualified of candidates.